 Synovial cysts nearly always develop in the lower back and are referred to as lumbar synovial cysts.
 These cysts are uncommon and are not cancerous.
-While many cysts will not cause any symptoms, if a lumbar synovial cyst grows large enough, they can result in spinal stenosis, a condition in which the spinal canal becomes too narrow for the spinal nerves to move freely.
-Ths causes pain and cramping in the back and legs, which grows worse if you stand too long.
+Many synovial cysts will not cause any symptoms.
+If a lumbar synovial cyst grows large enough, it can result in spinal stenosis, a condition in which the spinal canal becomes too narrow for the spinal nerves to move freely.
+This causes pain and cramping in the back and legs, which grows worse if you stand too long.

 FAQs About Synovial Cysts

 Continue reading below to learn more about synovial cyst or click on one of these links to go directly to the information you are interested in.

 Synovial cysts are rare, non-cancerous, and most often develop as a result of wear and tear, or arthritic degeneration, of the facet joint over time.
 Therefore, they are rarely seen in patients younger than 45, and are most common in those 65 or older.
 Synovial cysts are rarely dangerous.